electricjones/long-haul/projects/index.md

 Its an open world story about a wild-west-ish world where magic paint can change the attributes of the characters, world, and items.

 I am currently working on:
+- Better and more flexible progression maps, skill trees, and knowledge representations
 - A _High Performance Decision Engine_ to calculate and respond to systemic changes in environment and from player actions
 - _Procedural generation_ of tile maps